 Raise your hand if you love spending a good hour on styling and flat-ironing your hair only to step away and see your slicked-down baby hairs pop up again in a flash…

 We can’t see you, but we’re going to go ahead and guess you didn’t raise your hand.
 It’s okay, we didn’t either.
-The reality of these soft, wispy strands (which can be a result of either breakage or new hair growth—or both) is that they pretty much do what they want.
-But believe it or not, you actually can style them, control them, or shape them however you want, too.
+The reality of these soft, wispy strands is that they pretty much do what they want.
+But believe it or not, you actually can style them, control them, or shape them however you want.
 Baby hair (also known as edges) can be worn in a multitude of ways, including straight, curly, wavy, or slicked-down.
 Whether you’re in the mood to let your curls roam free or you’re more into a slicked look, the choice is yours if you're equipped with the right products and techniques.

 If you have yet to master the art of styling your baby hairs, we’ve put together some tried-and-true steps to help.
 Keep reading to figure out exactly how to style and embrace the shorter strands along your hairline.